+Task Force Work Plan

-Work Plan.
-The work plan set out six transit system design factors.
-The Task Force, in its discussions, added a seventh.
+The work plan adopted by the County Council set out six transit system design factors.
+The task force, in its discussions, added a seventh.
 These design factors are as follows:

 - 1. Land use

 - 2. Social equity and environmental justice

 - 3. Financial sustainability

 - 4. Geographic equity

 - 5. Economic development

 - 6. Productivity and efficiency

-- 7. Environmental sustainability (added by the Task Force)
+- 7. Environmental sustainability (added by the task force).

-The work plan did not define these factors, but left it to the Task Force to determine "how and to what extent these considerations should be reflected in the design of King County's transit system."
+The work plan did not define these factors, but left it to the task force to determine "how and to what extent these considerations should be reflected in the design of King County's transit system."

-Section 2 of this report describes the process used by the Task Force to develop its recommendations.
-Section 3 provides an overview of the background information provided to the Task Force that provided the context for their deliberations.
-Section 4 provides the Task Force's recommendations.
+Section 2 of this report describes the process used by the task force to develop its recommendations.
+Section 3 provides an overview of the background information provided to the task force that provided the context for their deliberations.
+Section 4 provides the task force's recommendations.